oroinc/documentation/user/back-office/products/master-catalog/index.rst

    * **Large Image** — An image reserved for customization purposes.

 4. In the **Short Description** section, provide a short but meaningful description of the category you are creating as a default value.
 Move from tab to tab to localize the description by setting the required fallback option.
-From the dropdown, you can select whether to fall back to the default value, parent localization, or a custom value.
+You can select whether to fall back to the default value, parent localization, or a custom value from the dropdown.
 When selecting the custom value, provide the localized version of the short description in the text field.

     .. image:: /user/img/products/master_catalog/localize_short_descriptions_category.png
        :alt: Localization fallback option for the short description of the master catalog

 5. In the **Long Description** section, provide a long default description of the category.
 Move from tab to tab to localize the description by setting the required fallback option.
-From the dropdown, you can select whether to fall back to the default value, parent localization, or a custom value.
+You can select whether to fall back to the default value, parent localization, or a custom value from the dropdown.
 When selecting the custom value, provide the localized version of the long description in the WYSIWYG field.
 For more details on WYSIWYG management, see the :ref:`WYSIWYG Editor <getting-started-wysiwyg-editor-field>` topic.

 6. In the **Products** section, select the items for the category you are creating.
-Use available filters to narrow down your search and speed up the selection of the necessary product items.
+Use available filters to narrow your search and speed up the selection of the necessary product items.

 .. _master-catalog-inventory: